davejfish/react-libraries/README.md

 | Reflection on using open source                                                          | 5      |

 Learning about using these things was both more difficult and easier than I thought, which is a weird feeling.
 Bulma was particularly easy to implement, just importing it and adding its custom classes to various elements for automatic styling.
 I did have issues installing my chart and table libraries due to seemingly the version of node and react that I am using.
 I forced the installation to get it to run locally, but I think I am going to run into problems with github.

+Totally forgot to do this on a dev branch.